 In RRC_CONNECTED, the UE performs Radio Link Monitoring (RLM) in the active BWP based on reference signals (SSB/CSI-RS) and signal quality thresholds configured by the network.
 SSB-based RLM is based on the SSB associated to the initial DL BWP and can be configured for the initial DL BWP and for DL BWPs containing the SSB associated to the initial DL BWP.
 Besides, SSB-based RLM can be also performed based on the non-cell defining SSB, if configured for RedCap UEs.
-For other DL BWPs, RLM can only be performed based on CSI-RS.
+For other DL BWPs, RLM can be performed based on CSI-RS or NCD-SSB within the active DL BWP, or SSB outside active DL BWP, depending on UE capability.

 [unchanged text omitted]